 Since 2014, Jon has been composing music, and teaching others to do the same.
 Since pursuing a career in composing, Jon has now scored multiple soap opera seasons, commercials, short films, and many other composing opportunities.
 He even had the opportunity to consult for a novel about Napoleon’s niece as a composer and the accuracy of the history and musical references.

 Now, composing and teaching are now Jon’s full time career.
 He is a testament to the fact that you don’t need to have a background in music theory to be good at composing.
 You can still switch careers after almost a decade, and still continue to grow, learn, and become better at your art.

 Jon’s passion for what he does is evident in his podcast episodes.
 He is committed to helping his listeners love and enjoy composing, as well as inspiring and motivating others to learn the art.
 If you are interested in composing, or are looking to explore the subject further, this is a great podcast to start with.

 There are many free resources to learn music theory that don’t require you to sit in on a college level class.
 In fact, there are many passionate teachers and educators committed to spreading their love and excitement for what they do to anyone who is interested.
-One of the best ways to do this is through a podcast show.
+One of the best ways, if not the best way to learn music theory on your own, is to do this is through a podcast show.
 Podcasts have changed the way we learn, and offer heaps of useful information for new artist, musicians, and composers.
 There are also more basic level podcasts dedicated to beginner level listeners, and those interested in knowing more about music theory.